 Bang Bang Drum School is a community arts project coordinated by Laura Rogatchevskaia, Janine A’Bear and Ilia Rogatchevski.

-The school offers drum classes for children aged 1-4 who live near the Caledonian Road and surrounding areas.
+The school offers drum classes for children aged 6 months – 5 years.
 We will introduce your little one to the concepts of rhythm, notation and DIY sound making in a fun, play-orientated environment.
 In our sessions there will be a craft element with an opportunity to make your own hand drum, graphic scores and drumsticks.

 The first series of sessions ran in October 2021 at Crumbles Castle Adventure Playground.
 These sessions were made possible by the We Are Cally Residents Grant Scheme and support from Little Angel Theatre.